-♦ From the car park, head towards the harbour.
-You will see massive brick-built hoppers on the harbour-side which were used during the 19th and early 20th centuries for a variety of rock based industrial applications.
-There is an information board at the base of the hoppers which provides a fascinating insight into their history and the village’s industrial past.
+♦ Park in the free car park in the centre of the village.
+From here, head towards the harbour.
+You will see massive brick-built hoppers on the harbour-side, which were used during the nineteenth and early twentieth centuries for a variety of rock-based industrial applications.
+There is an information board at the base of the hoppers, which provides a fascinating insight into their history and the village’s industrial past.

-♦ The area of shale stretches right to the cliff edge, so take care.
+♦ The area of shale stretches to the cliff edge, so take care.

-TYPE: – The piles of shale found at Porthgain are another reminder of the Village’s industrial past.
-They are quarrying waste from its roof tiling phase which occurred between 1850 and 1910.
+TYPE: – The piles of shale found at Porthgain are another reminder of the village’s industrial past.
+They are quarrying waste from its roof tiling phase, which occurred between 1850 and 1910.

-If you find any fossils here you can count yourself lucky.
+If you find any fossils here, you can count yourself lucky.
 The shale at Porthgain is practically barren and an hour of searching may reveal no fossils at all.

-Graptolites are much more abundant at Druidston Haven to the south, but Porthgain is such a fascinating and beautiful location that it is recommended none-the-less.
+Graptolites are much more abundant at Druidston Haven to the south, but Porthgain is such a fascinating and beautiful location that it is recommended nonetheless.
 There is a huge amount of shale to look through.
-Look on the surfaces of the bedding planes of the pieces of rock and if you are very lucky you may find a graptolite.
+Look on the surfaces of the bedding planes of the pieces of rock and, if you are very lucky, you may find a graptolite.

 Conservation area.
 Please treat the old buildings with respect.